-5 SUBMISSIONS RECEIVED
+5 SUBMISSIONS RECEIVED PRIOR TO PUBLICATION OF THE SEF

-The Commission has received a number of submissions in relation to this inquiry.
+The Commission received a number of submissions in relation to this inquiry prior to publication of the SEF.
 Non-confidential versions of these submissions are on the public record.
-The submissions tendered and the Commission's assessment thereof are as follows.
+The submissions and the Commission's assessment thereof are as follows.

-5.1 RCR International Submission
+5.1 RCR International submission 16

-In its submission dated 14 November 2017, RCR International, an importer of aluminium extrusions, maintains that its importations are sourced from a longstanding Thai supplier, and that it is confident that the country of origin of these goods is Thailand.
+In its submission dated 14 November 2017, RCR International, an importer of aluminium extrusions, maintains that its importations are sourced from a longstanding Thai supplier and that it is confident that the country of origin of these goods is Thailand.
 Evidence to substantiate assertions as to the origins of its importations have been provided by RCR International.
 Further, RCR International submits that while its Thai supplier may source aluminium extrusions that it is unable to produce itself, the sale of such extrusions is confined exclusively to the Thai market.